[Updated August 2023; originally published January 2023.]

 From Burnout to Engagement: Why Call Centers Must Zero in on Their Workforce’s Needs

 Call centers are no strangers to high turnover rates.
 In fact, we’ve covered the important issues of call center burnout and agent stress previously on this blog.
-But something has changed with the Great Resignation.
+But something has changed in the wake of the Great Resignation.

 Employees have left businesses in droves, citing low pay, lack of advancement opportunities, and disrespect as the top reasons why.
 This time, it’s been different than the regular turnover, though: due to businesses’ need to add and retain workers during the resulting labor shortage, workers have gained significantly more bargaining power.